-- it can take up to 4 to 6 weeks for the medication to take full effect
+- it can take up to 4 to 6 weeks for the medicine to take full effect

-- you should take the medication as prescribed and continue taking it until advised to gradually stop by your doctor
+- you should take the medicine as prescribed and continue taking it until advised to gradually stop by your doctor

-- some antidepressants have side effects and may interact with other types of medication you're taking
+- some antidepressants have side effects and may interact with other types of medicine you're taking